nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - At any point in time, the user can press the `UP` and `DOWN` arrow keys to navigate the history of past inputs.

 <div class="note" markdown="span">
-:bulb: The history of past inputs is refreshed every single time EZSTATES is closed and re-opened.
+The history of past inputs is refreshed every single time EZSTATES is closed and re-opened.
 <br>
 Additionally, the history preserves all inputs given by the user, including duplicate and invalid inputs.